Evident LogoOlympus Logo

 Upright Metallurgical Microscopes

-Olympus BX series upright metallurgical microscopes meet a wide-variety of analysis applications, from a routine inspection to sophisticated studies thanks to superb optical performance and a variety of accessories.
+BX series upright metallurgical microscopes meet a wide variety of analysis applications, from routine inspections to sophisticated studies, thanks to superb optical performance and a range of flexible options.

 Inverted Metallurgical Microscopes